 When we say what is in our hearts, everyone wins.
 No one assumes anything.
 We are clear and forthright.
-And, we give the other listener agency to do the same.
+And, we give the listener agency respond with authenticity.

 Principle #4: Listen.
 How many times

 have you heard someone, teachers, mothers, police officers, friends, asking or imploring you to "listen!".
 And yet, so few of us really listen.
 Rather, we wait for our chance to talk, think about something else, prepare our rebuttal, interrupt or create personal opinions of the speaker without any consideration of the message.
 Listening requires deliberate focus.
 It is a skill that we can learn and that we must teach our children as well as share with those adults we love.